Tag Archive for: jdp

-As we do every year, the Jardin des Plantes team invites you to explore the garden and its hidden treasures through a series of free guided tours open to everyone.
-Click here for the schedule and details on how to join these tours!
+As it does every year, the Jardin des Plantes team invites you to explore the garden and its hidden treasures through a series of free guided tours open to everyone.
+Find the schedule and details on how to join these tours here!

 A project born out of post-lockdown reflection